ezsystems/CommentsBundle/Resources/doc/02-configuration.md

         siteaccess_name:
             # Comments provider you want to use by default (e.g. "disqus").
             default_provider: provider_name

+            # Rules for comments on Content objects.
+If none provided, commenting will be allowed for any type of content.
+            content_comments:
+                my_comment_ruleset:
+                    # Indicates if comments are enabled or not.
+Default is true
+                    enabled:              true
+                    # Provider to use.
+Default is configured default_provider
+                    provider:             ~
+                    # Provider specific options.
+See available options for your provider.
+                    options:              []
+                    # Condition matchers configuration.
+You can use the same matchers as for selecting content view templates.
+                    match:
+                        # Example:
+                        Identifier\Contentype:
+                            - article
+                            - blog_post

             provider_name:
                 # Here comes provider's configuration
 ```